Julian Hotel is a National Historic Site opened in 1887 in north San Diego County; (c) Soul Of America

 Julian Hotel

-DESCRIPTION: Formerly named Hotel Robinson, it was founded by African American couple, Margaret and Albert Robinson in 1887 and operated for 28 years until Albert’s death; listed in the National Register of Historic Places as the oldest continuously operated hotel in Southern California
+DESCRIPTION: Formerly named Hotel Robinson, it was founded by African American couple, Margaret and Albert Robinson in 1887 and operated for 28 years until Albert’s death in 1916.
+The building is listed in the National Register of Historic Places as the oldest continuously operated hotel in Southern California.
+Today, it is still a must-visit destination marketed as a Gold Rush Hotel.
+Even if are not a guest, stop in the attractive gift shop.

 ADDRESS: 2032 Main Street, Julian, CA MAP